sebabrata-mukherjee/sebabrata-mukherjee.github.io/README.md

 **Welcome to our research group.
 We are part of the Department of Physics at IISc Bangalore, India.
 We try to explore fundamental physics problems with potential device applications.
+Details about our group can be found on the above tabs.
 Please contact us if you have interest in optics, condensed matter physics, quantum physics, and nonlinear dynamics.**

-## News
+## Recent News
   - 14/09/2021: Sebabrata joined IISc
+  -

 ## Photo - IISc main building